 Modern art lovers will want to explore the galleries housed in the Huashan 1914 Creative Park and the Songshan Cultural and Creative Park.
 Huashan Creative Park is housed in a space that used to be a winery.
 Inside there are multiple exhibition spaces, shops and cafes.
 Songshan Cultural and Creative Park is even larger than Huashan and housed in a former tobacco factory.
 If you’re interested in shopping for locally-produced wares, you’ll want to make a stop here.

-Other must-dos in Taipei include visiting Lungshan Temple and Bopiliao Historical block, as well as going on a photo journey through Ximending (follow photographer Dave Krugman’s steps).
+Other must-dos in Taipei include visiting Lungshan Temple, Chiang Kai-Shek Memorial Hall and Bopiliao Historical block, as well as going on a photo journey through Ximending (follow photographer Dave Krugman’s steps).
 Taiwan also produces some of the best high mountain oolong teas in the world, so tea lovers will want to head to any number of the traditional and modern tea houses in this town.
 Cafe culture in Taipei is very serious as a favorite past-time of locals on the weekends is relaxing in a hip modern cafe while catching up with friends.

 A Day Trip To Shifen And Jiufen: